-- 17 (1) A scheme made by the IPSA under paragraph 3 or 7 may amend or revoke any previous scheme made by the IPSA under that paragraph. - (2) A scheme made by the Minister for the Civil Service under paragraph 11 may amend or revoke any previous scheme made by the Minister under that 30 paragraph. - (3) In this Part of this Schedule -

-"the Fund" means the Parliamentary Contributory Pension Fund; "the IPSA" means the Independent Parliamentary Standards Authority; "modifications" includes additions, alterations and omissions (and related expressions are to be read accordingly); "pension" includes gratuity;

-"subordinate legislation" has the same meaning as in the Interpretation Act 1978 (c.
+- 22 (1) A scheme made by the IPSA under paragraph 8 or 12 may amend or revoke any previous scheme made by the IPSA under that paragraph. - (2) A scheme made by the Minister for the Civil Service under paragraph 16 may amend or revoke any previous scheme made by the Minister under that paragraph. - (3) For the purposes of this Schedule "member" - (a) in relation to a scheme under paragraph 12, means a person with service as a member of the House of Commons who, in respect of that service, has a right or entitlement under the scheme to a pension or future pension payable out of the Fund, and - (b) in relation to a scheme under paragraph 16, means a person with service to which that paragraph applies who, in respect of that service, has a right or entitlement under the scheme to a pension or future pension payable out of the Fund. - (4) In this Part of this Schedule - "the Fund" means the Parliamentary Contributory Pension Fund; - "the IPSA" means the Independent Parliamentary Standards Authority; - "member-nominated trustee" has the meaning given by paragraph 2; - "modifications" includes additions, alterations and omissions (and related expressions are to be read accordingly); - "pension" includes gratuity; - "subordinate legislation" has the same meaning as in the Interpretation Act 1978 (c.
 30).
-5